Communication rights: History

-Interest in the right to communicate languished during the 1980s as there was no mass movement to promote it for the simple reason few people had direct experience with interactive communication over global electronic networks.
+Interest in the right to communicate languished during the 1980s as there was no mass movement to promote it for the simple reason that few people had direct experience with interactive communication over global electronic networks.
 This situation changed dramatically in the 1990s with a cluster of innovations that included the Internet, the World Wide Web, search engines, availability of personal computers, and social networking.
-As more people participated in interactive communication and the many challenges it raised in regard to such communication rights as free of speech, privacy, and freedom of information, they began to develop a growing consciousness of the importance of such rights to their ability to communicate.
+As more people participated in interactive communication and the many challenges it raised in regard to such communication rights as free speech, privacy, and freedom of information, they began to develop a growing consciousness of the importance of such rights to their ability to communicate.

 A result of this growing communicative consciousness is a renewed research interest in and political advocacy for a right to communicate (see references).
 From the 1990s onwards, NGOs and activists became increasingly active in a variety of communication issues, from community media, to language rights, to copyright, to Internet provision and free and open source software.
 These coalesced in a number of umbrella groups tackling inter-related issues from which the pluralistic notion of communication rights began to take shape, this time from the ground up.

-More recently, the International Journal of Speech-Language Pathology published a special issue on communication rights stating "Communication rights address both “freedom of opinion and expression” and rights and freedoms “without distinction of … language” (United Nations, 1948)" The special issue addressed communication rights from four perspectives: (1) communication rights of all people; (2) communication rights of people with communication disabilities; (3) communication rights of children and (4) communication rights relating to language.
+More recently, the International Journal of Speech-Language Pathology published a special issue on communication rights stating "Communication rights address both "freedom of opinion and expression" and rights and freedoms "without distinction of … language" (United Nations, 1948)" The special issue addressed communication rights from four perspectives: (1) communication rights of all people; (2) communication rights of people with communication disabilities; (3) communication rights of children and (4) communication rights relating to language.
 The Universal Declaration of Communication Rights (International Communication Project, 2014) has been signed by over 10 000 people and states:

 "We recognise that the ability to communicate is a basic human right.

 We recognise that everyone has the potential to communicate.

 By putting our names to this declaration, we give our support to the millions of people around the world who have communication disorders that prevent them from experiencing fulfilling lives and participating equally and fully in their communities.